 Social Innovation to Tackle Energy Poverty

-Transforming a challenge…
+Transforming a problem ...

-…into an opportunity.
+… In an opportunity.

-After a successful partnership in 2015-2016, 2017-2018, for 2019 the Schneider Electric Foundation, under the aegis of the Fondation de France, and Ashoka, have renewed their commitment to helping improve the living conditions of millions of people facing energy poverty in Europe.
-To improve the impact of the project, Enel Romania has joined our efforts as local partner.
-It is by offering support for the most innovative social entrepreneurs in Europe that we can help entire communities tackle energy poverty and move towards energy sustainability.
+After a successful partnership in 2015-2016, 2017-2018, in 2019 the Schneider Electric Foundation, under the auspices of the Foundation de France and Ashoka, renewed their commitment to contribute to improving the living conditions of millions of people facing poverty energy in Europe.
+To improve the impact of the project, Enel Romania has joined our efforts as a local partner.
+By supporting the most innovative social entrepreneurs in Europe, we can help entire communities fight energy poverty and move towards energy sustainability.

-The aim of the project is to extend the existing citizens ' advice services to energy advice services provided to its clients by the Association of Citizens Advice Centres(AOP).
-Project activities will include: 1. pilot testing of energy advice in two member citizens advice centres in the Czech Republic, 2. implementation of energy advice in citizens advice centres,3. developing a methodology for providing energy advice, 4. taking over the experience of Scotland.
+The aim of the project is to extend the existing citizens 'counseling services to the energy counseling services provided to its clients by the Association of Citizens' Counseling Centers (AOP).
+The project activities will include: pilot testing of energy advice in counseling centers for two member citizens of the Czech Republic; developing a methodology for providing energy advice, 4. taking on the Scottish experience.

 5. Municipality of Kněžice (WINNER)

-We propose to develop a business plan on the wider production of environmental-friendly heating fuel (briquette) and to explore the opportunities around efficient heating stoves to be able to use local sources to tackle the everyday heating problem for disadvantaged families.
-We would also like to broaden our already proven solutions, like debt management, improving planning skills, setting up community rules, developing responsibility towards the environment and community members among children and adults alike to reach a higher living standard.
-Solving the energy puzzle would enable our target group to advance to the 21stcentury and catch up with the rest of the country.
+We aim to develop a business plan for the wider production of environmentally friendly heating fuel (lighter) and to explore opportunities around efficient heating stoves so that we can use local sources to address the daily heating problem for disadvantaged families.
+We would also like to expand our scope of action, such as debt management, improving planning, setting community rules, developing environmental responsibility and community members, both for children and adults, to achieve a standard of living. higher. resole

 7. Apro’Tech (WINNER)